T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 Jacob "My Flesh Rules" — Israel "My God Rules"

 In Genesis, we learn of Jacob wrestling with a man (angel) until daybreak.
-It is most likely that
+Most likely, Jacob

-Jacob thought he was wrestling with his older brother Esau.
-Jacob fought all night until all he
+thought he was wrestling with his older brother Esau.
+Jacob fought all night until all he could do

-could do was hold on tight.
-At dawn, he demanded a blessing from his wrestler before he would
+was hold on tight.
+At dawn, he demanded a blessing from his wrestler before he would let him

-let him go.
+go.
 In this way, Jacob prevailed.
-When the man saw that he had not prevailed against
+When the man saw that he had not prevailed against Jacob, he

 Then he said, "Let me go, for the dawn is breaking."
 But he said, "I will not let you go unless